cognitedata/cognite-sdk-js/packages/samples/README.md

 - Clone this repository locally.
 See guide [here](https://help.github.com/en/articles/cloning-a-repository).
 - Install NodeJS on your machine.
 You can download NodeJS [here](https://nodejs.org/en/download/).
-- Open this folder in your terminal.
+- Open a sample project in a terminal.
 - Install dependencies by running `$ npm install` or with yarn `$ yarn`.

 ## Examples